curry-language/kics2/INSTALL.md

 [MinGW] (see below for detailed instructions).

-If you want to install and run the complete system on your computer, you need a Haskell implementation, in particular the [Glasgow Haskell Compiler] and [Cabal], a Haskell package management system.
-They are both shipped with the [Haskell Platform], a ready-to-use Haskell ecosystem.
+If you want to install and run the complete system on your computer, a Haskell implementation is required, which will be download by [Haskell Stack](https://www.haskellstack.org/) during the installation process.
+Thus, this build tool should be on your system.

 For instance, if you run Ubuntu Linux, you can easily install these packages by

-    sudo apt-get install haskell-platform

-Alternatively, you can easily install the [Glasgow Haskell Compiler] and [Cabal] by

-    sudo apt-get install ghc cabal-install
+    sudo apt-get install haskell-stack

-If you want to use profiling (see the manual for more details), then you also need to install the packages `haskell-platform-prof` or `ghc-prof` which contain additional profiling libraries.

 After unpacking the distribution file, go into the main directory of the distribution (which is denoted by `kics2home` in the following):